MariiaDuk/e_commerce_analysis/README.md

 Hello!
 Welcome to my first data analysis pet project.
 I'd be glad for your attention and feedback.

-Goal of this project is to find growth opportunities for an online retail store.
-This includes finding problem points, points for potential growth and optimization of work.
+Project Goal: To identify key growth opportunities for the online retail store.
+This includes increasing profitability, improving customer acquisition and retention, and optimizing operational efficiency through data-driven insights.

-I used SQL (BigQuery) and Tableau for analysis.
+Technologies Used: SQL (BigQuery) and Tableau.
 For this pet project, I utilized fundamental SQL queries.
 However, I possess the skills to write more complex queries involving JOINS, UNIONS, window functions, common table expressions, subqueries, etc.

 ## Data Source